The Time Zone Controversy of living in Indianapolis

 Learn More: How much does it cost to live in Indianapolis?

-Though for the most part there is nothing that can be done about the length of days as our earth moves away from the sun, moving the hours of daylight back can definitely mitigate the effects slightly.
+For the most part there is nothing that can be done about the length of days as our earth moves away from the sun.
+Moving the hours of daylight back can definitely mitigate the effects slightly.
 It’s not much, but it’s something!
 Waking up to a sunrise, as opposed to the sun rising an hour after you’ve awakened, can make at least a small difference.

 We’ve mentioned how an earlier sunrise can help get you up and out of bed, but more sunshine hours can have some negatives as well.
 In the heart of the summer, as we get closer to the longest day of the year, June 21st, the late daylight can get to be a bit much.
 For much of the summer, the sun is setting after 9:00 pm.
 And even after it has dipped below the horizon, there is still a twilight period in which the sky is still “light.”
 When it’s still relatively light at 10:00 pm, this can be just as detrimental to the sleep cycle as the dark hours lingering too long in the morning.